gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 These convoluted names highlight the failure of abstraction.
 In this case a few lines of code are more easily understood than the function name itself.

-Sometimes the prime generator applies exactly the opposite of clean code.
+Sometimes the prime generator applies exactly the opposite of Clean Code.
 The book clearly consults against side-effects but the Prime Generator is full of them!
 A short primer what a
 [side effect](<https://en.wikipedia.org/wiki/Side_effect_(computer_science)>)